gttrcr/correlator/README.md

 4. Compute peaks in every fft.
 5. Compute the best polynomial fit for the migration of peaks at point 4.

+Many datasets are composed of scalar functions or are amenable to real scalar functions.
+In the most general case, a real scalar function is a function $\sqrt{2}$

 ## upcoming features
 1. fft of peaks at point 4.
 2. multidimensional fft